-Often most pet owners will have their puppy get a vaccination shot several times in the first year of its birth.
-This shot immunizes these puppies from several fatal diseases that can be deadly such as rabies, parvo, and distemper.
+Most pet owners visit their vets several times in the first year of their dogs’ lives for vaccination shots.
+The shots immunize puppies from several fatal diseases such as rabies, parvo, and distemper.
 But how much do these shots cost?
 And how often do they need to be administered?
-You can expect to pay between $323.40-$407.40 annually depending on the package you choose.
+You can expect to pay between $323.40-$407.40 annually, depending on the package you choose.

-As a puppy owner, you can be quite alarmed at the expense of these shots.
-In the interest of affordability, you might prefer PetSmart for the puppy shots.
-This brief overview explores the average cost of puppy shots at PetSmart in 2023 and other related questions.
+If you’re looking for more affordable options, you might prefer PetSmart for the puppy shots.
+This brief overview discusses the average cost of puppy shots at PetSmart in 2024 and other related questions.

 Cost of Vaccination Shots per Puppy